Susm1tt1331/Zomato-Clone-landing-page/README.md

 # Zomato-Clone-landing-page
-in this project I made a clone of zomato landing page using html and css
+In this project I made a clone of zomato landing page using html and css